 With gusto, I let fall into my home.
-I'm not talking about pumpkins or mums, either (though I've had mums on my mind lately, pin pointing where exactly I'll plant some).
+I'm not talking about pumpkins or mums, either.
 I'm talking about the breeze.

 I’m rarely home alone but when I am I take advantage of it.
 This time, I threw open all of the windows and let the breeze rip through the house.
 There are only two times of the year that allow you to do this at 3pm on a Sunday afternoon, and fall is one of them (Spring is the other; summer is far too hot and winter far too cold).
 I put Elephant Revival on and turned the volume up high as if to drown out other noise, even though the house was silent.
 I threw my hair into a messy bun on the top of my head (or tried— half of my hairs fell out, and I didn’t bother putting them into place), and I whipped out the pots and pans.